pybodensee/pybodensee/content/meetups/meetup-6.md

 ---

 ## Details
 In next (6th) PyBodensee Meetup we will discuss about Graphical User Interface development using Python.
-We will have an overview of differnt technologies e.g. Qt, Tkinter, Kivy and others.
+We will have an overview of different technologies e.g. Qt, Tkinter, Kivy and others.

 We will meet at 18:00 Uhr on 10 December 2024.
 Please drop an email at ``pybodensee at gmail dot com`` or via [Contact Us form](/pages/contact/) if you want to join.
 You can also RSVP on our[ meetup page](https://www.meetup.com/pybodensee/).